Tom Rosenstiel

 Tom Rosenstiel is an American author, journalist, press critic, researcher and academic.
-He is the Eleanor Merrill Visiting Professor on the Future of Journalism at the Philip Merrill College of Journalism at the University of Maryland.
-He was for the previous nine years the executive director of the American Press Institute.
-He is also a non-resident senior fellow at the Brookings Institution.
-Rosenstiel was founder and for 16 years director of the Project for Excellence in Journalism (PEJ), a research organization that studies the news media and is part of the Pew Research Center in Washington, D.C.
-His first novel, Shining City, was published by Ecco of HarperCollins in February 2017 and his second, "The Good Lie," in 2019.
+He is the Eleanor Merrill Scholar on the Future of Journalism and a Professor of the Practice at the Philip Merrill College of Journalism at the University of Maryland.
+He is also a senior fellow at NORC at the University of Chicago.
+Before joining the faculty at Maryland, he was for nine years the executive director of the American Press Institute, and for 16 years directed media research for the Pew Research Center.
+Rosenstiel is the author of 12 books of fiction and nonfiction.

-A journalist for more than 30 years, Rosenstiel worked as a media critic for the Los Angeles Times and chief congressional correspondent for Newsweek magazine and as co-founder and vice chairman of the Committee of Concerned Journalists.
-Among his seven books of non-fiction, he is the co-author of The Elements of Journalism: What Newspeople Should Know and the Public Should Expect.
-Rosenstiel appears often on radio, television and in print, and has written widely on politics and media.

-Career
+Education and career

 A graduate of Oberlin College and the Columbia School of Journalism, Rosenstiel began his career as a reporter for muckraking political columnist Jack Anderson.
 He worked at the Peninsula Times Tribune, his hometown paper in Palo Alto, CA, as a business reporter and business editor from 1980 to 1983.
 He then spent 12 years at the Los Angeles Times, most of those as a media critic and Washington correspondent.
-He left the Times in 1995 to join Newsweek Magazine, where he served as chief congressional correspondent and covered the Gingrich revolution.
+He left the Times in 1995 to join Newsweek Magazine.
+There he served as chief congressional correspondent and covered the Gingrich revolution.

-In 1997, he founded the Project for Excellence in Journalism, an institute that studies the press performance.
-PEJ is non-partisan, non-ideological, and non-political.
+In 1997, he founded the Project for Excellence in Journalism, an institute that studied press performance.
+In 2006, PEJ became one of the five founding initiatives of the Pew Research Center, where Rosenstiel continued to direct the center's media research through 2012.

-From 1997 to 2006, PEJ was affiliated with Columbia University Graduate School of Journalism Columbia University.
-In 2006 PEJ separated from Columbia and became part of Pew Research Center, funded by the Pew Charitable Trusts, a private organization.
-PEJ, among other studies, produces the annual State of the News Media Report that takes stock of the news industry, the weekly News Coverage Index that monitors the coverage of the mainstream media and the weekly New Media Index that monitors social media and blogs.